Dalekamistoso/drwh0-computer-sidi/Menu SiDi/ReadMe.md

-## It's a simple startup core to display menu in Sidi FPGA.
+## It's a simple startup core to display menu in SiDi FPGA.

 Unofficial port from Mist by DrWh0